telefonicaid/fiware-orion/doc/manuals/orion-api.md

 #### Update or Append Entity Attributes [POST /v2/entities/{entityId}/attrs]

-The request payload is an object representing the attributes to append or update.
-The object follows the JSON entity representation format (described in "JSON Entity Representation" section), except that `id` and `type` are not allowed.

 The entity attributes are updated with the ones in the payload, depending on whether the `append` operation option is used or not.